bionic-gpt/bionic-gpt/crates/static-website/content/blog/streaming/index.md

 **Kafka** Acts as a message broker, handling the high-volume flow of data and ensuring smooth communication between the systems.

-**IBM Granite HAP** A robust model designed to analyze text for harmful content, including bias, hate speech, and misinformation.
+**IBM Granite HAP** A robust model designed to analyse text for harmful content, including bias, hate speech, and misinformation.
 This model serves as the final layer of analysis, ensuring flagged content is detected before it can cause issues.

 By utilizing this architecture, large organisations can manage real-time alerting without overwhelming existing systems or compromising performance.